Make Fire Cider ~ To keep you healthy and strong, all year long!

 - Cayenne pepper, also added later

-- 3 to 4 tablespoons fresh grated turmeric rhizome (substitute equivalent in teaspoons if using turmeric powder)
+- 3 to 4 tablespoons fresh grated turmeric rhizome (substitute equivalent in teaspoons if using dried turmeric powder)

 - 1 lemon and/or orange, per quart.
 In this batch, we used 2 lemons, 1 orange, and 1/2 a grapefruit per half gallon.
 You can juice and zest them, or just slice and throw in whole.
 We did the latter, but removed the grapefruit rind to save space in the jar.
 Grapefruit rinds can also be extra bitter, so keep that in mind.